internetarchive/dweb-mirror/INSTALLATION-raspberrypi.md

 ## Install dweb-mirror

-Now follow the instructions in [INSTALLATION.md]
+Now follow the instructions in [INSTALLATION.md] starting at step 2.